ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Decoders have additional parameters, in particular `loss` that allows you to specify a different loss to optimize for this specific decoder, for instance numerical features support both `mean_squared_error` and `mean_absolute_error` as losses.
 Details about the available decoders and losses alongside with the description of all parameters will be provided in the datatype-specific sections.

-For the sake of semplicity you can imagine the input coming from the combiner to be a vector in most of the cases, but there is a `reduce_input` parameter one can specify to change the default behavior.
+For the sake of simplicity you can imagine the input coming from the combiner to be a vector in most of the cases, but there is a `reduce_input` parameter one can specify to change the default behavior.

 Output Features Dependencies
 ----------------------------